lakmeer/colossal-pinball/notes.md

 #### Script analysis (spanish)

-- Not object labels yay
-- Appears to award 10pts for slingshots?
-- In this one, droptargets award 50 and light the corresponding arrow lamp
 - There are 8 slignshots in this version, each one awards 10 points always
-- Award extra credits at certain score milestones?
+- Awards extra credits at certain score milestones?

         ' Up = current player
         ' AwardSpecial adds a credit